evgenyneu/ios-javascriptcore-demo/README.md

 # iOS JavaScriptCore demo

-This is a demo iOS app app that shows how to run JavaScript function from Objective-C.
+This is a demo iOS app that shows how to run JavaScript function from Objective-C.

 ## Screenshot